 Emile Hirsch Speed Racer movie image: Warner Bros.

-“Iron Man Box Office: Robert Downey Jr. Stars in Year’s Second Biggest Blockbuster” last updated in October 2022.
+“Iron Man Box Office: Year’s Second Biggest Blockbuster” last updated in April 2023.